It's Rush Limbaugh with half my brain tied behind my back.

 Now, if I really wanted to stir things up, you really want to get to the root of the subprime mortgage crisis.

-You really want to say who caused the problem.
+You really want to say who caused the problem?

-Be the poor in the middle class.
+Be the poor and the middle class.

 They took the loans.

-Do you realize if the poor in the middle class had simply said, I don't qualify for this.
+Do you realize if the poor and the middle class had simply said, I don't qualify for this, there's no way I can pay this money back.

 You know, most people, most people, most, not everybody, most people do not incur debt that they know they'll never be able to repay.